wavefrontHQ/docs/pages/doc/ai_genie.md

 ### Forecast Prediction Use Case

-Assume that Jo, a application developer, works on the backend database technology.
+Assume that Jo, an application developer, works on the backend database technology.
 In the company environment, each instance of the application is dedicated to a different customer, so the instances can be sized independently depending on customer usage.

-1. Scott needs to know several weeks ahead of time when the instance has to be expanded, and starts by using Wavefront to look at a chart that shows usage of the service over the last few weeks.
+1. Jo needs to know several weeks ahead of time when the instance has to be expanded, and starts by using Wavefront to look at a chart that shows usage of the service over the last few weeks.
-2. Next, Scott switches to AI Genie and selects **Forecasting** to see how the Wavefront AI algorithms predict what saturation levels will look like for the next four weeks.
+2. Next, Jo switches to AI Genie and selects **Forecasting** to see how the Wavefront AI algorithms predict what saturation levels will look like for the next four weeks.
-3. Scott adjusts the historic sample size to 5 weeks, and selects a conservative confidence factor.
+3. Jo adjusts the historic sample size to 5 weeks, and selects a conservative confidence factor.
 Even with conservative forecasting, it's pretty clear that saturation will be above 90% in 25 days.
-4. Scott initiates a change request to scale the cluster during the next change window.
-He also saves the chart to a new dashboard so he can use it later to explore other metrics associated with the same change window.
+4. Jo initiates a change request to scale the cluster during the next change window.
+Jo also saves the chart to a new dashboard -- that dashboard will be useful later for exploration of other metrics associated with the same change window.

 ## How to Use AI Genie

-It's easy to access AI Genie from any chart and to display and customize the Anomaly Detection and Forecast pages.
+You can access AI Genie from any chart and display and customize the Anomaly Detection and Forecast pages.

 To access AI Genie:
 1. Hover over the query and click **Open AI Genie** below the query.